 Founded in 2016, Sophia Byrd, Natalie Bray, Eva Lewis, and Maxine Wint organized a sit-in at Millenium Park as an action against police brutality.
 This sit-in soon became a march that unified almost 2,000 people.
 The protest aimed to bring youth from all areas of Chicago in solidarity with the Black Lives Matter movement.
 That same month, on July 28th, Chicago's South Shore neighborhood was impacted by the shooting and killing of 18 year old Paul O’Neal.

 This led to the collective's second protest welcoming a 5th member, Maxine Aguílar.
 Then, Eva reached out to me via twitter.
 We connected on our relationship to the South Shore neighborhood and agreed to demand for cop cam footage to be released.
 This was my first time writing literature for a cause I felt passionate about.
-We submitted a petition to Change.Org which did result in release of the triggering video.
-Days before my senior year of high school I experienced two meetings as an organizer within a collective.
+We submitted a petition to Change.Org which did result in the release of the footage.
+Cop footage is traumatic evidence of brutality doubling as amerikkkan entertainment.

 Entering Fall of 2016, Youth For Black Lives included students from Kenwood Academy, Walter Payton College Prep, Whitney Young Magnet, William Jones College Prep, and Francis W. Parker High Schools.
 That fall, we met with Superintendent Eddie Johnson, the Chief of Patrol, the Alderman of Mt.
 Greenwood, and the principle of Marist High School to address violent threats and actions harming the Black youth of Mt. greenwood.
 This meeting allowed us to collaborate with Payton Black Student Union member Jessica Daniels while formulating and voicing demands.

 We once wanted public dialogue for law enforcement to meet community demands.
 We continued meeting with Superintendent Eddie Johnson to support this effort.